 For example, Georgia recently overhauled its non-compete agreement laws to allow for very strong contracts that highly favor businesses (link to blog post).
 However, the new state laws don’t have the same effect on non-compete agreements signed before the new laws were put in place.

-An employee in this situation needs to consider how long the non-compete agreement lasts after their employment, the geographical range that it precludes the employee from working in, the strength of the agreement based on relevant state laws at the time the agreement was signed, how favorably judges are treating similar non-compete agreements, whether the new position would “compete” as the CNC is written, and so on.
+An employee in this situation needs to consider how long the non-compete or non-disclosure agreement lasts after their employment, the geographical range that it precludes the employee from working in, the strength of the agreement based on relevant state laws at the time the agreement was signed, how favorably judges are treating similar agreements, whether the new position would “compete” as the CNC is written, and so on.

-Businesses have many factors to consider when drafting their non-compete agreements.
-They have to keep in mind which state’s laws will apply, as some states are more favorable to businesses than others, the time at which the employees will sign the agreements, whether they need to give their employees a bonus or other consideration to make the agreements stronger from a contract law perspective, which employees are most at risk for the company and therefore need a solid non-compete agreement the most, etc.
+Businesses have many factors to consider when drafting their non-compete and non-disclosure agreements.
+They have to keep in mind which state’s laws will apply, as some states are more favorable to businesses than others, the time at which the employees will sign the agreements, whether they need to give their employees a bonus or other consideration to make the agreements stronger from a contract law perspective, which employees are most at risk for the company and therefore need a solid agreement the most, etc.

 At Sparks Law, we do our best to ensure that our business clients have solid contracts intact that effectively and strategically offset the risks involved in the departure of key employees.
 Contact a Georgia non-disclosure and non-compete agreement lawyer today to set up a consultation.